DeusMalsith/pokemon-battle-system/README.md

 Each Pokemon has two attacks to use.

 TIP: The only way to heal is by using REST.
-The only Pokemon with that ability is Starmie and Kadabra.
+The only Pokemon with that ability are Starmie and Kadabra.

 Goal of the game
 -------------------